 On a previous trip to the US some of my friends recounted how they had visited the square in central San Francisco where they did a performance of “All Along the Watchtower” on the back of a truck which later got included on the Rattle & Hum album.
 I usurped this by going to the Red Rocks arena near Denver in 1994 – the place where the Under a Blood Red Sky album was recorded.
 So going to Joshua Tree was a bit of a spiritual journey really, even though it doesn’t contain the “actual” Joshua Tree.
 It’s just one of those things you have to do, just so you can see what U2 were going on about.
 They are strange plants.

 The Best Western in Twentynine Palms treated us to a free breakfast of pastries, cereals & coffee and we were off on our way to see what there was to see.
 The first thing to see, as ever in a National Park, is the main Visitor Centre.
 We picked up the usual collection of free papers, brochures, and snippets of useful information.
 The most useful piece of information here came from one of the Rangers.
-He told us that we would be well advised to plan to leave the park in mid afternoon and return in early evening, because we would find the temperature too hot to bear.
+He told us that we would be well advised to plan to leave the park in mid-afternoon and return in the early evening, because we would find the temperature too hot to bear.